couchbase-partners/azure-resource-manager-couchbase/README.md

 # Important Note

 This repo uses a VMSS feature that is in preview currently.
 Please contact ben.lackey@couchbase.com for assistance.
+We're expecting GA shortly.

 Note, if you haven't deployed within the Azure Portal, you'll need to do that to use these templates.
 Otherwise you'll get an error like this: